On this page

 Spend your age

-An Institute of Actuaries working group has devised a simple rule of thumb based on your age and assets.
+An Actuaries Institute working group has devised a simple rule of thumb based on your age and assets.
 What’s more, by using this rule of thumb many retirees would draw down more income each year and enjoy a higher level of Age Pension entitlements over their lifetime.

 “We know that many Australians defer to the statutory minimum drawdown from their account-based pension, but that was never intended to be guidance for how much you should or could withdraw,” says John De Ravin, one of five actuaries behind the research.